-Prerequisites: College level reading scores on COMPASS required, or REA 098 and SBS 100 "C" or better.
+Prerequisites: Appropriate placement score, or REA 098 and SBS 100 "C" or better.

 Scientific examination of human society and social behavior.
 Concentrates on human behavior and assumes that it is largely shaped by the groups to which people belong and by the social interaction taking place in these groups.
 Acquire a basic sociological understanding and sensitivity to the issues of race, class, gender, and ethnicity.
 IAI: S7 900